| |

 From a newbie knitter to the more advanced, having the knowledge of how to knit cables can make your knitting projects more interesting.

-Mastering these stitches will allow you to explore various cable designs and give you the ability to add texture to your projects.
+Mastering these stitches will allow you to explore various cable designs and add texture to your projects.

 • CO – Cast on